Kick

 User Value Erosion

-Kick's core streaming experience remains functional and offers genuine advantages over competitors, including an ad-free viewing experience and lower latency.
-However, content moderation failures have reportedly led to significant user-facing harms.
+Kick's core streaming experience remains functional and offered genuine advantages over competitors, including lower latency and — historically — an ad-free viewing experience.
+That foundational differentiator eroded in spring 2026: the first ad in Kick's history appeared on Mizkif's stream around late March 2026, and by May, testing expanded to casino and slot channels, where viewers reported repetitive pop-up/mid-roll-style ads and complained they were 'jarring' with volume problems.
+The platform updated its Privacy Policy on May 19, 2026 to cover personalized ads.
+Alongside this monetization creep, content moderation failures continue to drive user harms.
 The platform has been accused of enabling hate speech, sexually suggestive content, and IRL harassment streams with minimal enforcement.
-The August 2025 death of French streamer Jean Pormanove during a Kick broadcast — after months of documented on-stream abuse — represents a severe content quality failure.
-According to reports, the official Kick France channel had been promoting these abusive broadcasts.
-Security vulnerabilities disclosed in 2024 reportedly exposed over 50,000 user accounts, and the platform appears to have been slow to address reported flaws.
-The gambling-streaming nexus means users are regularly exposed to Slots & Casino content, which remains one of the platform's top categories despite policy changes in early 2025.
+The August 2025 death of French streamer Jean Pormanove during a Kick broadcast — after months of documented on-stream abuse the official Kick France channel had been promoting — remains a severe content quality failure now advancing to criminal trial.
+Security vulnerabilities disclosed in 2024 reportedly exposed over 50,000 user accounts, and the gambling-streaming nexus means users are regularly exposed to Slots & Casino content, one of the platform's top categories.
+A March 2026 community guidelines overhaul introduced context-aware moderation, but the viewer experience has measurably narrowed as ads arrive and viewership dipped 7% month-over-month in May 2026.

 How It Got Here